nik786/kube-learn/ISTIO-TRAINING/traffic-management/sidecar.md

 Example: Restricting Configuration Scope
 ------------------------------------------

-Below is an example of a sidecar proxy resource in the foo namespace configures all workloads in that namespace to only see the workloads in the same namespace and workloads in the istio-system namespace
+The example below shows a Sidecar configuration in the foo namespace.
+It makes sure that all applications (workloads) in that namespace can only communicate with other applications in the same namespace and with services in the istio-system namespace

 ```